TABLE OF CONTENTS

 In this article, we will cover Freemium and Open-source software, examples of Freemium and Open-source CMMS options, and the pros and cons of each.

-Freemium not FREE CMMS Software
+Freemium, not FREE CMMS Software

-Freemium is a recently coined term that combines “Free” and “Premium”.
+Freemium is a recently coined term that combines “Free” and “Premium.”
 Freemium is a type of business model that offers basic features of the CMMS to users at no cost but charges a premium for additional advanced features.

-Freemiums have some real benefits for users.
-They’re great for small maintenance operations that require minimal functionality and have small teams.
-Freemiums limit the features that users have access to.
-For example, if you sign up for a freemium, you will likely get access to work orders, assets and basic reporting capabilities, but may not have access to meter based preventive maintenance, inventory management, purchase order and integration capabilities.
 Furthermore, freemiums tend to put a cap on the volume of activities that can be done through the CMMS software.
-For example, users often find they can only process 20 or so work orders / month, are limited to one user (restricting assigning work), and a single site.
-This limited functionality and volume of activities often work well for small start up operations, but won’t work for larger, more complex operations.
-The real value of freemiums is that they serve as a risk free trial.
+For example, users often find they can only process 20 or so work orders/month, are limited to one user (restricting assigning work), and have a single site.
+This limited functionality and volume of activities often work well for small start-up operations but won’t work for larger, more complex operations.
+The real value of freemiums is that they serve as a risk-free trial.
 Companies can sign up for a freemium and get a taste of what the software has to offer without having to invest money or time with a sales department.
-Even though the freemium does not give access to all the software capabilities and features, users can get a sense of the quality of the software, ease of use, user experience by using the freemium version.
+Even though the freemium does not give access to all the software capabilities and features, users can get a sense of the quality of the software, ease of use, and user experience by using the freemium version.

 Open-source CMMS Software